 When you are confirmed in the Christian faith some time after your baptism, you receive a confirmation certificate.
 Like your baptism certificate it too provides the specific details of your confirmation and serves as evidence of your full membership of the Christian church.
 Persons who for whatever reason were baptised but not confirmed are strongly encouraged to celebrate the Sacrament of Confirmation before their marriage.
 The local priest can arrange this if given sufficient notice.

-The Catholic Church desires that all who wish to marry prepare adequately for the celebration of the Rite of Marriage.
-The pre-marriage course is part of the outreach of the church to those preparing for their wedding.
-These courses are run by ACCORD and by other approved catholic centres around the country.
-Attendance at an approved pre-marriage course is obligatory for all persons.
+The Catholic Church desires that all who wish to marry prepare adequately for the celebration of the rite of marriage.
+A pre-marriage course is part of the outreach of the church to those preparing for their wedding.
+These courses are run by ACCORD and by other approved Catholic centres around the country.
+Attendance at an approved pre-marriage course is obligatory for all who intend to marry.
 Courses are eight hours in length and are held over weekends or during the week.

 ACCORD, Galway Diocesan Pastoral Centre, Árus de Brún, Nowtownsmith, Galway

 Esker Retreat House, Athenry, Co.
 Galway